SchuylerGood/Admin-Dashboard/README.md

 **Reasoning:** This enhances the user experience by providing a loading state to the list of users, so if there is a long response time from the API, the user is not left wondering if the app is frozen.

+### Username search bar
+Added a search bar that filters users by username.

+**Reasoning:** This enhances the user experience by providing a way to search for a specific user by username.

-## Best Practices I should have implemented
+## Best Practices I should have implemented given more time
 - Add unit tests
 - Add error handling
 - Add the API url into an env file